Gamma Cassiopeiae

-Gamma Cassiopeiae, Latinized from γ Cassiopeiae, is a bright star at the center of the distinctive "W" asterism in the northern circumpolar constellation of Cassiopeia.
-Although it is a fairly bright star with an apparent visual magnitude that varies from 1.6 to 3.0, it has no traditional Arabic or Latin name.
-It sometimes goes by the informal name Navi.
+Gamma Cassiopeiae, officially named Tiansi, is a multiple star system at the center of the distinctive "W" asterism in the northern circumpolar constellation of Cassiopeia.
+It was observed in 1866 by Angelo Secchi, the first star ever observed with emission lines.
+It is now considered a Be star.

-Gamma Cassiopeiae is a Be star, a variable star, and a multiple star system.
+Gamma Cassiopeiae is a variable star system.
 Based upon parallax measurements made by the Hipparcos satellite, it is located at a distance of roughly 550 light-years from Earth.
 Together with its common-proper-motion companion, HD 5408, the system could contain a total of eight stars.
+It is one of the highest multiplicity systems known.